About Us

 What makes StuyPulse unique?

 Our team maintains close-knit relationships with one another despite the sheer number of members we have.
-Bonding occurs naturally, yet events such as our team dinner and honorary birthday mentions help speed this up!
+Bonding occurs naturally, yet events such as our team dinner, extravaganzas, and honorary birthday mentions help speed this up!
 The journey to regionals across the country is anything but boring and is kept close to our hearts.

 another image here